-Yet what you eat, how much you eat and how frequently you eat are key factors in healthy ageing.
+Yet what you eat, how much you eat and how frequently you eat are key factors in healthy aging.

 Just like lifestyle changes, there are easy wins available with your diet that will have a measurable effect on how quickly you age.
 Once you go down the rabbit-hole of how toxic many foods that are advertised as healthy are, you’ll wonder why you ever ate them.

-Longevity and Healthy Ageing: Media, Books, Podcasts and Organisations
+Longevity and Healthy Aging: Media, Books, Podcasts and Organisations

 This section of the Age Well Times covers prominent people, organisations, podcasts, books, and YouTube channels.